derweisskrag/probable-journey/README.md

 ## Purpose of this repository on GitHub

-During these courses, we must solve home assignments, therefore, I need to publish my code here for the teacher to review it comfortably without the need to download any of my scripts<a name="myfootnote1">1</a>: Footnote content goes here.
+During these courses, we must solve home assignments, therefore, I need to publish my code here for the teacher to review it comfortably without the need to download any of my scripts

+<a name="script">Script</a>: The script is a file containing the algorithm designed for a specific purpose, or performing certain actions as in a JavaScript script file where we modify the DOM content or its elements.

 ## Algorithms and Data structures